GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 #### Reactive Programming

-Originally, this approach was a sprinkle of programming language magic, where change-observation event handlers of selected variables were created and maintained automatically by the programming environment.
+Originally, this approach was a sprinkle of programming language magic, where change-observation event handlers of some selected variables were created and maintained automatically by the programming environment.
 In the modern days, reactive programming is essentially a message-passing architecture maintained by a framework, where whole event streams could be functionally composed, throttled, and harnessed by the [back-pressure](https://en.wikipedia.org/wiki/Backpressure_routing).

-Because it often employs parallelism, and the lion's share of parallelism-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management and related markets, which allows for improving overall application responsivity.
+Because it often employs concurrency, and the lion's share of concurrency-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management markets, which allows for improving overall application responsivity.

 Parallelized reactive programming is where you offload multiple complex tasks